 On a similar thread we have a great deal of members who go into banking or finance with a science background.
 You can really put your skills to good use in banking as the industry requires numeracy skills and a hunger for knowledge commercial and otherwise.
 A great example of this is Ballie Gifford who specify that they look for people who are efficient researchers and have the intellect to source the relevant information.
 As a science student you have the skills and intellect to achieve this.

 In both banking and finance it's essential to build up experience will you study.
 In your first year, it's a good idea to secure yourself a Spring Week to get your foot in the door.
-Check out the experiences of Bright Network member and Queen Mary graduate Sam, who secured a role at PwC with a Biomedical Sciences degree.

 Your skills also lend themselves to a career in consulting.
 There are two routes that might specifically suit you as a science graduate.
 Firstly we have the obvious choice: Technology Consultancy.
 Your degree (although not a strict prerequisite for the job) does help when applying for this role.
 Top employers including KPMG, Capgemini and Deloitte seek graduates like you to help the client achieve their business goals through the use of technology.